alberto-lorente/Make_Believe_v2/README.md

 # Make Believe

-**Make Believe-2016** is a project to develop a machine learning solution to detect long-form fake news related to the 2016 US Presidential Election through the use of __psycholinguistic__, coherence and readibility scores, calculated with [lftk](https://github.com/brucewlee/lftk/blob/main/readme.md#essential-tips-and-to-do-guides).
+**Make Believe-2016** is a project to develop a machine learning solution to detect long-form fake news related to the 2016 US Presidential Election.
+Two approaches were carried out: 1. training a random forest algorithm through the use of __psycholinguistic__, coherence and readibility scores, calculated with [lftk](https://github.com/brucewlee/lftk/blob/main/readme.md#essential-tips-and-to-do-guides) and 2. finetuning a model in the Bert family.
 The dataset used to train and evaluate the model can be found [here](https://www.kaggle.com/datasets/hassanamin/textdb3).

 Check the [Make Believe App](https://huggingface.co/spaces/alberto-lorente/Make_Believe)!

+# Random Forest Approach

 ## Challenges